elastic/apm/specs/agents/log-correlation.md

 They allow to build the per-trace/transaction/error logs view in UI.
 They allow to navigate from the log event to the trace/transaction/error in UI.
-They should added to the MDC.
+They should be added to the log event.
 They must be written in each log event document they relate to, either reformatted or sent by the agent.

 - `trace.id`